qaboxletstest/cypress-cucumber-demo/README.md

-# Getting Started with Cypress cy.session command
+# Cypress with Cucumber

-This project is created to show how we can login into an application programmatically; no more repetitions of login script.
+This project is created to show how we can leverage Cucumber BDD framework in Cypress.
+Steps involved in configuring your project are following: -

+1. `Add cypress-cucumber-preprocessor Plugin`

 ## Install Dependencies